applecider327/Heart-Defects/README.md

 **Introduction**

-This is an NLP (Natural Language Processing) project for automatically identifying which type of congenital heart defect is being described in a text such as a medical case report.
+This is an NLP project for automatically identifying which type of congenital heart defect is being described in a text such as a medical case report.
 This is a strategy for document classification.
-Given a set of case reports, we would like to be able to determine which reports involve instances of known or newly diagnosed congenital heart defects.
-We may then determine if other aspects of case presentation vary based on correlation with specific defects.
+Given a set of case reports, we would like to be able to identiy the reports that involve instances of known congenital heart defects.

 **Single text classification**